o2sh/onefetch/README.md

 ## Usage

-You can either build the binary from the source code or get it from [here](https://github.com/o2sh/onefetch/releases) and add it to your $PATH, then
+You can either build the binary from the source code or get it from [here](https://github.com/o2sh/onefetch/releases) and add it to your $PATH.

 ```sh
 $ cd /path/of/your/repo